-Mote-Wake was motivated by our discussions with a civil engineering group that is deploying sensor networks based on Crossbow Mote technology.
-It was clear that existing sensor network architectures were inadequate for their, fairly typical, structural integrity monitoring application.
-Moreover, we believed that a sensor network node architecture addressing their specific needs would be useful in a broad class of event-driven sensing applications.
+Shake 'n Wake was motivated by our discussions with a civil engineering group that is deploying sensor networks based on Crossbow mote technology.
+It was clear that existing sensor network architectures were inadequate for their fairly typical structural integrity monitoring application.
+We believed that a sensor network node architecture addressing their specific needs would be useful in a broad class of event-driven sensing applications.

-The overall objective of the Autonomous Crack Monitoring (ACM) project [11, 10, 6] is Internet-enabled remote monitoring of cracks in, or deformations of, structures to provide timely information about the health of critical infrastructure components such as bridges and buildings.
-Timeseries data collected from sensors can be analyzed to identify trends and automatically alert engineers and/or regulatory authorities of impending problems.
-The ACM group's original system [10] is being deployed to compare environmental (long-term) and blast-induced (dynamic) crack width changes in residential structures, and has lead to a new approach to monitoring and controlling construction vibrations.
+The objective of the Autonomous Crack Monitoring (ACM) project [11, 10, 6] is Internet-enabled remote monitoring of cracks in, or deformations of, structures to provide timely information about the health of critical infrastructure components such as bridges and buildings.
+Time-series data collected from sensors can be analyzed to identify trends and automatically alert engineers and/or regulatory authorities of impending problems.
+The ACM group's original system [10] is being deployed to compare environmental (longterm) and blast-induced (dynamic) crack width changes in residential structures, and has lead to a new approach to monitoring and controlling construction vibrations.
 It is a wired system that requires constant power and significant maintenance.

-The ACM group is working to replace the existing wired system with a wireless sensor network [14, 18, 11].
+The ACM group is working to replace the existing wired system with a wireless sensor network [15, 21, 11].
 Their goal is to support a year of reliable, unattended operation powered only by the two AA batteries in each of the wireless nodes.
-The work on this application recently won third place honors in the 2005 Crossbow Smart Dust Challenge [14].
+The work on this application recently won third place honors in the 2005 Crossbow Smart Dust Challenge [15].